Sheena (film): Shooting

-Filming began 21 August 1983.
+Filming began August 21, 1983.
 The film was shot over 7 months.
 Various production problems associated with shooting on location were encountered.
-Ted Wass (Vic Casey) recalled, in the article "Man on the Spot" (an article about executive producer Yoram Ben-Ami, also found in the Super Special), "Making a movie is like going to war.
+Wass (Vic Casey) recalled, "Making a movie is like going to war.
 You can be the greatest general in the world, but if you don't have a good army, you're going to lose the battle."
 The film's multitude of animals were managed by Hubert Wells, who recalled, "We flew over an elephant, a rhino, five lions, four leopards, four chimpanzees, five horses, and 16 birds.
 It was the largest shipment of animals back to Africa and just getting all the necessary permits to bring them in and out of the country was a superhuman task."
 Wells had few problems with the trained animals, but the crew did have some with wild animals that would come onto the set, in particular wild lions that would try to start fights with the tamed ones.
 Guards had to be posted on the set at night to keep them away.
 Despite this, Wells was quoted as saying that he enjoyed working on the picture so much, he hoped for a sequel, which of course never came.